librato/taxonomy/Part2/traditional/free_open/processors/data/graphite.md

 None (best option is probably Bosun (https://bosun.org/))

 ### Integration capabilities
-Graphite is so ubiquitos that even most of it's direct competetors have integration support for it.
+Graphite is so ubiquitous that even most of it's direct competitors have integration support for it.
 Myriad front-ends and integrations exist that take graphite data and embed it.
 Gweb's API is excellent, and obviously the system can injest metrics from anything.